 I added Pascal de Bruijn to the watch list as he has most experience with color management and calibration issues.

-#2 Updated by Pascal Obry about 7 years ago
+#2 Updated by Pascal Obry over 7 years ago

 Thanks for your quick answer.
 Sorry I wasn't clear, the banding is not on the attached image which is plain gray which